3D printing for architects and the architecture industry

 Tangible scale models are paramount to many architectural projects, as a complement to computer simulations.

-3D printing enables architects and designers to create low-cost 3D architectural models with a high level of precision.
+3D printing enables architects and designers to create low-cost 3D architectural models with a high level of precision, therefor they can present a tangible model to their clients to help them visualize the project.

 3D printing low-cost architectural models